chemitree/game-audio-ambience-engineering-guide/docs/02-why-ambience-masks-dialogue.md

 # Why Ambience Can Mask Dialogue in Games

+## Summary

+This guide explains why background ambience in games can unintentionally mask dialogue and reduce speech intelligibility.

+In real-time game audio systems such as Unity, Unreal Engine, FMOD, and Wwise, ambience often plays continuously while dialogue occurs simultaneously.
+If the ambience contains strong energy in the midrange frequencies (approximately 1–4 kHz), it can overlap with the human voice and make spoken lines difficult to understand.

+Topics covered:

+- causes of dialogue masking in game audio
+- spectral overlap between ambience and speech
+- midrange energy in the 1–4 kHz band
+- level relationships between dialogue and ambience
+- practical techniques for dialogue-friendly ambience design
+- considerations for long-duration runtime playback

+---

 ## Introduction

 In many games, ambience plays an important role in creating immersive environments.